benjym/void-migration/README.md

 2. Install python 3.11 or newer
 3. Install the required python packages with `pip install -e .`
 4. Set up your pre-commit hooks (so that when you make changes things are kept nice and clean) by running `pre-commit install`
-4. Run the code with `python void_migration/void_migration.py json/collapse.json5`.
+5. Run the code with `python void_migration/main.py json/collapse.json5`.
 The parameters for this specific case are stored in `json/collapse.json5`.
 Change that file name to a different `json5` file to use those values instead.
+6. To use to the GUI version, try `python void_migration/gui.py`.
+This will open a window where you can set the parameters and run the simulation.

 # Documentation
 You can [read the docs here](https://benjym.github.io/void-migration/).